iworsham/MvcMessageLogger/README.md

 Our user account page displays your name and username along with your posted messages.
 There is also a form below to add more messages

-## Coding
+## Wins

-`Lonely` is fully bug tested to perfection to make everything enjoyable on our website.
+-`Lonely` is fully bug tested to perfection to make everything enjoyable on our website.
+-CRUD actions fullfilled